UQ-PAC/BASIL/docs/development/interpreter.md

       (e.g negative divisor, type mismatch)
 -  [ExprEval.scala](../../src/main/scala/ir/eval/ExprEval.scala)
     - Evaluation of expressions, defined in terms of partial evaluation down to a Literal
+    - This can also be used to evaluate expressions in static analyses, by passing a function to query variable assignments and memory state from the value domain.
 -  [Interpreter.scala](../../src/main/scala/ir/eval/Interpreter.scala)
     - Definition of core `Effects[S, E]` and `Interpreter[S, E]` types describing state transitions in the interpreter